 Does it work?
 Aside from the above nuisances, it works great.
 Does it smell?
 The bathroom doesn't smell at all.
 The solids tank doesn't smell at all.
 However, the liquids tank does get rather ripe, which you will definitely notice while you're dumping it, but not when it's just sitting in your bathroom.

 See this post for the unboxing of our Airhead.
 If you're looking to buy a Nature's Head, check out The Wynn's page for a coupon code.
 I'm not aware of any coupons available for the Airhead.

-I'm reusing the old gray tank to receive all the gray waste from the trailer, and then adding two 16 gallon tanks from Vintage Trailer Supply for additional gray water storage.
+I reused the old gray tank to receive all the gray waste from the trailer, and then added two 16 gallon tanks from Vintage Trailer Supply for additional gray water storage.
 There are larger gray tanks from VTS, but those would take up the entire space inside the frame members, which would make supporting them slightly more difficult, and wouldn't leave any extra room for insulation.

 I could have reused the fresh water tank, but given how gross everything was when we bought the Airstream, and the fact that I accidentally melted a few holes in the top of it when I was removing the floor, we got a brand new fresh tank from VTS.

 If you intend to use a SeeLevel tank monitor with these tanks (or any in-frame tanks on an Airstream from this era), you're going to need the shorter junior sender boards.
 I bought mine from bestconverter.com and they allowed me to do an even exchange of my standard senders for the junior senders.
 I'd suggest you call them before you place the order so that you can get the right stuff the first time.